-Magnetic fields refer to a nuclear magnetic resonance (NMR) system or a magnetic resonance imaging (MRI) system.
+Magnetic fields refer to a strong static magnet, a nuclear magnetic resonance (NMR) system or a magnetic resonance imaging (MRI) system.
 The purpose of the static magnetic field safety program is to ensure superconducting magnets and liquid cryogens are stored and used properly.

 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) recommends limits for controlling exposures to static magnetic fields.
 The limits are based on careful review of the research into the health effects of exposure to static magnetic fields.
 The Brown University magnetic fields safety program follows these guidelines (limits).